arnab-raychaudhari/arnab-raychaudhari/README.md

 I develop data pipelines and machine learning models to support data-driven decision-making.
 As a research enthusiast, I am actively shaping my future career in academia.
 My primary areas of interest include Predictive Maintenance (PdM) in Manufacturing setup, Operations Research, Stochastic processes and Optmization.

-I began my career as a Business Analyst at a financial services firm, where I collaborated with the Trade Finance business to engineer and deploy factoring products globally.
+I began my career as a Software Engineer at a financial services firm, where I collaborated with the Trade Finance business to engineer and deploy factoring products globally.
 Later, I served as a Senior Business Analyst at a managed services company and a global leader in data storage, before earning my MS in Business Analytics at The George Washington University, Washington D.C.

 Skills: Python, R, Data Engineering, Power BI, Tableau, Linear and Logistic Regression, Neural Networks, Decision Trees, Random Forest, SVM, k-NN, Ridge, Lasso, LLMs and RAG.